 - Create space for “brain breaks” or even doodling throughout your book to help learners refocus and refresh

-Provide a Direct Connection to Supplemental Learning Materials
+3. Provide Direct Access to Supplemental Learning Materials

 As you evaluate the strategy and design of your training programs to facilitate better performance from your learners, it’s important to also examine your printed training materials.
 Be sure to incorporate a design that not only reflects the quality of your training content but supports your learning retention and application goals as well.